ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 ### PURCHASING TEAM RE-ROLLS

 Any team can purchase team re-rolls.
 These represent the time spent training and the team's ability to react in a split second to mistakes and turn them around.
-The cost refleccts the time and effort different teams must invest to achieve the same broad level of training:
+The cost reflects the time and effort different teams must invest to achieve the same broad level of training:

 * Every team may purchase 0-8 team re-rolls when it is first drafted, for the cost shown on the team roster, paid for from the Team Draft Budget.
 * During a league, additional team re-rolls may be purchased at a later date, in the Hiring, Firing and Temporarily Retiring step of the post-game sequence (see page 72), but the team must pay double.
 For example, if a team is able to purchase team re-rolls for 60,000 gold pieces when it is drafted, additional team re-rolls purchased later on during a league season will cost 120,000 gold pieces.